prebid/prebid-cache-java/README.md

 // Example (the host will be defined as localhost by default)
 $ docker run -d --name aerospike -e "NAMESPACE=prebid_cache" -p 3000:3000 aerospike:ce-6.4.0.2_1
 ```

-4. Make sure that the Aerospike is up and running
+(2.3) Make sure that the Aerospike and/or Redis is up and running
 ```bash
 $ docker ps
 ```